 2) Getting there, as in progress is being made to reaching a goal.

-Both definitions apply to this month’s cover story on food waste collection logistics.
-The article, starting on page 41, focuses on equipment used to lift and empty carts and containers and then transport the materials to an organics recycling facility.
+Both definitions apply to food waste collection logistics.
+Feature article, “Demand Grows For Food Waste Collection Trucks” focuses on equipment used to lift and empty carts and containers and then transport the materials to an organics recycling facility.
 It illustrates the first use of getting there, e.g., “here is the ‘tool’ used to get food waste there.”

-The photo on the cover actually illustrates the second meaning.
-Upon closer examination, one can see some honeydew melons, heads of lettuce, an apple, jalapeno and green peppers, and pumpkins.
+It also illustrates the second meaning upon examining the photo.
+One can see some honeydew melons, heads of lettuce, an apple, jalapeno and green peppers, and pumpkins.
 While this produce may have spoiled before it could be rescued for donation, the photo highlights a serious global challenge — how much edible food is being wasted.
 So while government agencies, nonprofits and private companies have made progress in reducing the amount of food that gets wasted and establishing programs to donate edible food, the bottom line is that only a small dent has been made.
 In other words, these initiatives are in the early stages of getting to their goal.

 This morning, while walking to work, I stopped on the sidewalk next to a convenience store to watch a front-loading packer pick up and empty a 3 or 4 cubic yard container into the truck.
 What I saw cascading into the truck included cardboard, beverage containers, bananas, donuts, run-of-the-mill garbage, to name a few items.
 This, in turn, led me to recall a recent road trip from Washington State to Pennsylvania, which involved many stops at convenience stores with gas stations, and highway rest areas.
 Out of our 30 or more stops (lost count), maybe one or two at most had separate receptacles for trash and recyclable containers.
 Instead, the garbage cans were overflowing with water and soda bottles, recyclable cups, etc.